10 Best Summer Festivals in Northern California

 Summer is the season for festivals.
 And northern California has some of the best in the U.S. Whether you’re looking for music, carnival rides, parades, food, or drink, there is a festival in this list that will work for you.
 Below, we’ve compiled a list of the 10 Best Summer Festivals in Northern California.

 The Eureka Street Art Festival is a week-long event started in 2018 with the goal of introducing new public art each year to a different part of the city.
-The event is held at the end of July in downtown Eureka and features a festival kick-off party, daily art walks, a giant block party with beer gardens, live music, local food, a kids’ zone, and live art being created.
+The event is held the first week of August in downtown Eureka and features a festival kick-off party, daily art walks, a giant block party with beer gardens, live music, local food, a kids’ zone, and live art being created.

 The Redwood Coast Music Festival has a relatively long history, starting back in 1991.
 The four-day festival in Eureka, CA used to be known as the “Redwood Coast Dixieland Jazz Festival” because this was the predominant style of jazz then.
 Today, the festival features all types of jazz along with other varieties of music including blues, soul, western, zydeco, funk, rockabilly, and more.
 The event starts off with “A Taste of Main Street” featuring local restaurants and food producers.
 There’s a kickoff dance, dance contests, grand finale, and festival after parties.
-The event is held in the middle of May each year.
+The event is held at then end of September.

 If you’ve been to a state fair in your life, you probably think you know what the California State Fair is like.
 And you’d be right—mostly.
 Ranked 9th best state fair by Hopper.com, this July event in Sacramento combines the standard plethora of food stalls, amusement rides, and musical entertainment with an annual home and craft brewing competition called Brewfest.
 It features over 30 breweries and over 1000 entries.
 Other events include thoroughbred horseracing, a youth mariachi competition, and a wiener dog race.